rafasalonikios/sql-project/README.md

-# Project Name: Skechers Sales and Trend Analysis
+# Skechers Sales and Trend Analysis
 ## Project Objective
 The main problem is understanding the profitability and sales trends for Skechers.
 Determining which product lines are more profitable in different regions as well as how different times of the year affect the sales of different products
 I am using Python and SQL to collect and analyze the data and hopefully, find some interesting insights on the main problem described